The Art at St. Andrew Presbyterian Church

 The paintings are so closely related that the canvases were placed in her studio in the sequence that they were to ultimately hang, and were developed simultaneously.

 The basic color of each canvas was chosen from liturgical colors.
 Gold is frequently used for symbols of the faith on hangings.
 Green is used during that part of the church year that concerns the life of the church, so it is appropriate symbolism for the earthly life of Christ.
 Violet is used in the two seasons of preparation.
 Advent and Lent.
 Here the somber preparation of Lent is used as the color for the crucifixion.
 White is used at the two most joyous festivals of the church, Christmas and Easter.
 The glory of the resurrection is on the white and empty cross.
 Red is the color for Pentecost and so is used for the gift of the Spirit and the beginning of the Church.

 In conjunction with her painting, she designed and made altar cloths to use during the different liturgical seasons.

 As a response to the St. Andrew Series, Rev. William K. Hedrick, former minister wrote six poems to go with each painting.
 The poems have been engraved on plaques and are displayed next to the painting.

-Judge William Martin has resided in Longview all of his life.
+Judge William Martin, now deceased, resided in Longview all of his life.
 Through prayer, meditation and healing, he carved the wooden cross that hangs at the front of the sanctuary.